The Top Search Engines in 2024 [Including 17 Google Alternatives]

 Image Source

-DuckDuckGo doesn't track, collect, or store any information, so you’re safe to search for shoes without feeling bombarded by subsequent Macy's ads.
-It's worth noting there are still ads on DuckDuckGo — just not personalized ones.
+It also doesn’t collect or store any information, so you can search for shoes without being bombarded by subsequent Macy‘s ads.
+It’s worth noting there are still ads on DuckDuckGo — just not personalized ones.

 6. Baidu

-If you have an interest in appealing to the Asian market, Baidu is a good option to consider.
+If you’re looking to appeal to the Asian market, Baidu is a good option to consider.

 However, the search engine censors certain images and blocks pro-democracy websites.
 If you’re comparing search results, you’ll find a more comprehensive results list on Google.